donishadsmith/neurocaps/CONTRIBUTING.md

 Receiving Credit
 ----------------
-Please remember to add your credentials to the [zenodo](https://github.com/donishadsmith/neurocaps/blob/main/.zenodo.json) to receive proper recognition foy your contribution to neurocaps.
+Please remember to add your credentials to the [zenodo](https://github.com/donishadsmith/neurocaps/blob/main/.zenodo.json) to receive proper recognition for your contributions to NeuroCAPs!

-Thank you for your contribution!